NicholasCarmello/Compilers/README.md

 # Grading

-Each project will have its own branch with the labs included in a folder
+Each project will have its own branch with the labs included in a folder.
+Test Case files are included in the source of the branch

     - Please grade lexer branch for project 1
     - Please grade parser branch for project 2